s0han24/tabular_rl_methods/README.md

 - Tabular RL methods successfully recover optimal strategies in structured domains
 - Nim provides a powerful benchmark due to its known optimal policy
 - Self-play is surprisingly effective in tabular settings
-- Careful debugging is critical — theoretical gaps may just be bugs
 - Evaluation metrics beyond reward (like fumble rate) offer deeper insights